LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Bias avoidance
     * Filters out code suggestions that might be biased or unfair
   * AWS service integration
-    * Can suggest code for interacting wIth AWS API's
+    * Can suggest code for interacting with AWS APIs
       * EC2
       * Lambda
       * S3